JulienCouzinie/Grafolana/README.md

 Here is the difference for the same wallet:
 ![showhidespam](doc/hideshowspam.png)

 ###### Swap Routers
 Swaps Routing operation can sometimes represents complex graph structure.
 While being interesting they might not be always relevant for forensic analysis.
-Swap routing operating are collapsed by default, offering a better view of what's happening without encombering the view.
+Swap routing operations are collapsed by default, offering a better view of what's happening without encombering the view.

-It's possible to expand a swap router by right-clicking on the program's node with the "Expand Swap Program" option.
+It's possible to expand a swap route by right-clicking on the program's node with the "Expand Swap Program" option.
 Or Collapse/Expand all swaps router using the controls in the left panel.

 Here is the same transaction (3vzGCmAaLkCBMm2Yk6jNyyWeApcd7YBevTRwWKEUeRZG2KeVYw3NE3pmMBbzY7CMqEZf9MgPJG8qXbHzdqC5A8iu) with swap routers collapsed and expanded.
 ![routerexpandedcollapse](doc/routerexpandcollapse.png)

 ###### Swap Programs
 The same way as swap router "Collapse/Expand", you can control normal swap operation too using either right-clicking a node then "Expand Swap Program" or by using the left panel controls.